kashifussainpy786/books-scraper/README.md

 ## What It Does
 - Scrapes 50 pages automatically
-- Extracts full book titles using HTML attribute parsing
+- Extracts book title, price, and rating for each book
 - Saves output to `scraping.xlsx`

 ## How to Run
 1. Install dependencies:
    pip install requests bs4 openpyxl
 2. Run the script:
-   python scraper.py
+   python books_scraper.py
 3. Output file `scraping.xlsx` will be created in the same folder

 ## Output
-Excel file with 1000 book titles, one per row.
+Excel file with 1000 books — three columns: Title, Price, Rating.